-I started by browning a good quality Italian sausage with chopped onion.
-Then I added a modified version of my 30-minute marinara sauce.
-Mixed with cook pasta some mozzarella and topped with more mozzarella.
+This is a modified version of my chicken marinara sauce.
+Mixed with cooked pasta and some mozzarella, and topped with more mozzarella.
 Bake.
 Done.

 Preheat oven to 375°.
-Get your pasta started right away and cook to al dente per the package instructions.
+Start your pasta immediately and cook to al dente per the package instructions.

 Chop one medium onion.

-In a large pan, add one pound Italian sausage and the chopped onion—Brown over medium-high heat.
-About 10 minutes and the last few minutes, add 2-3 cloves of minced or crushed garlic.
+In a large pan, add one pound of Italian sausage and the chopped onion—brown over medium-high heat.
+About 10 minutes, and in the last few minutes, add 2-3 cloves of minced or crushed garlic.

 Add 28 oz. crushed tomatoes, 2 teaspoon basil, ½ teaspoon salt, ½ teaspoon pepper, ½ teaspoon crushed red pepper (optional), ½ teaspoon oregano, and ¼ teaspoon sugar.
 Turn to low and simmer for a few minutes.